Chiuzu-Chilumbu/HackerRank-Three-Month-Preparation-Kit/README.md

 - `flippingBits.py` - Solution for the "Flipping Bits" challenge.
 - `GradingStudents.py` - Solution for the "Grading Students" challenge.

+# Week 3

+This directory contains my solutions to the week 3 module of the three-month interview preparation questions on HackerRank.
+Each Python script corresponds to a specific challenge.

+## Problems:

+- `MaximumPerimeterTriangle.py` - Solution for the "Maximum Perimeter Triangle" challenge.
+- `PermutingTwoArrays.py` - Solution for the "Permuting Two Arrays" challenge.
+- `DrawingBook.py` - Solution for the "Drawing Book" challenge.
+- `migratoryBirds.py` - Solution for the "Migratory Birds" challenge.
+- `SalesByMatch.py` - Solution for the "Sales By Match" challenge.
+- `ZigZagSequence.py` - Solution for the "Zig Zag Sequence" challenge.
+- `XorStrings.py` - Solution for the "XOR Strings" challenge.
+- `SubArrayDividion.py` - Solution for the "Sub Array Division" challenge.

 ## Usage

 Feel free to explore the contents of this repository to find solutions to specific challenges or to browse through different problem-solving techniques.
 Here's how you can make the most of this repository: